 So what do we do?

-The benefits of the courses are great.
-First to the individual, who gains confidence, self-
+The benefits of the courses are great with participants gaining confidence, self-